 Check below best practices to override these errors:

-- Use view state whenever need but in the limit.
+- Use view state whenever needed but within the limit.

-- Don’t use multiple forms in a single page
+- Don’t use multiple forms on a single page

-- Enable tracing by monitoring the size of view state
+- Enable tracing by monitoring the size of the view state

 - Use it wisely on pages that are needed.

 There is a lot of requests which are passed through various HTTP modules of ASP.Net pipelines.
 Later they run a code to check the list of active modules that aren’t used.
 Here, you can shorten the pipe of a request by removing the unused modules.
 It would add efficiency and speed to your application.
 Most of the time, HTTP modules don’t come with a purpose.
 So, you can hire an ASP.NET developer to run a code and detect unused modules without disabling it.

 Graphics are one most overlooked things when developing a website or application.
 Graphics takes lots of time in page loading which ultimately slows down.
 Optimizing graphics is essential as other methods we use.
 Optimization can perform with a various number of extensions depending on the type of application created.
 You can use an image optimizer tool to automate all graphics while building.
 It will help in reducing the need for bandwidth and in boosting page performance.

 As we know output cache is useful in the loading page quickly as it stores a copy of the ASP.Net page in memory.
 Moreover, output cache is essential for dynamic page load so are given more features to enable customization.
 Ensure that your output cache has excellent speed that won’t affect your website performance.
 Lastly, configure the Cache in runtime by using SetExpires and SetCacheability.

 How to best use the Cache?